-Many Android phones use micro USB ports for charging and transferring files back and forth with your PC, but what if the files you need to email your boss are sitting on a Flash drive or a full-size SD card?
+Many of the best Android phones use USB-C ports for charging and transferring files back and forth with your PC, but what if the files you need to email your boss are sitting on a Flash drive or a full-size SD card?

 - A USB Type-C flash drive

 How to Connect with a USB OTG cable

 1. Connect a flash drive (or SD reader with card) to the full-size USB female end of the adapter.

 3. Swipe down from the top to show the notification shade.
 No need to do this if your file manager automatically appears.

 You can now browse the files on the flash drive and copy them to the phone storage.
 If you want to copy from the phone storage to the flash drive, follow steps 5 to 9.